-The Anxiety and Depression Association of America tells us that generalized anxiety disorder (GAD) is characterized by worrying about everyday things in an excessive, persistent and unrealistic manner.1 Even enduring through one day at a time can feel extremely overwhelming for anxiety sufferers.
-By fearing the worst with no discernibly legitimate reason for doing so, worrisome thoughts will eventually crowd out reality, and panic can set in.
+The National Institute of Health (NIMH) tells us that generalized anxiety disorder (GAD) is characterized by worrying about everyday things in an excessive, persistent and unrealistic manner.
+Unhealthy anxiety can feel extremely overwhelming and lead to restlessness, difficulty concentrating or making decisions, body tension and pains, irritability, and sleep problems.When anxiety has reached unhealthy levels, worrisome thoughts will eventually crowd out reality, and panic can set in.1

 These everyday worries can involve family, health, work, social interactions, and concerns about obtaining life’s necessities.
 While it would be a sign of poor mental health to never show any concern for these matters, those who suffer from anxiety often take concern to detrimental levels.

-But remember- anxiety disorder is a mental health condition, not a personality flaw.
-In fact, often one is able to tell that their anxiety level is higher than it ought to be for a given situation, but for reason of their anxiety condition, they are not able to calm it down.
+Anxiety disordersare mental health conditions, not personality flaws.
+In fact, one is often able to tell that their anxiety level is higher than it ought to be for a given situation, but their anxiety condition does not allow them to calm down effectively.

-Mild anxiety can usually be managed on a personal level while still managing to function in regular daily activity.
+Mild anxiety can usually be managed on a personal level.
 However, bouts of extreme anxiety can come up suddenly and without warning.
 With no apparent reason for concern, a small issue might cause a large emotional reaction, producing extreme fear and distress.

 Other common anxiety disorders besides GAD include panic disorder and social anxiety disorder.
 Again, each of these disorders touch on a natural emotional or physical reaction that can come to be highly exaggerated to the point of suffering.
-For example, social anxiety disorder.
-The normal concern is that we care about the feelings of others and their opinion of us.
-Signs and symptoms of this disorder carry the perception of others opinions to unrealistic heights.
+For example, social anxiety disorder occurs when normal desires to function socially result in overwhelming fear and distress.

-Social anxiety is marked by a great fear of talking to others even amidst the desire to do so.
+Social anxiety is marked by a great fear of talking to others despite desire to do so.
 Feelings of embarrassment and self-consciousness are common, as are feelings of being judged and criticized.
-Fifteen million Americans are considered to suffer from this condition, which does not generally affect women more than men, as GAD does.
+Fifteen million Americans are considered to suffer from this condition, which does not generally affect women more than men, as GAD does.4

-Some people recover best from anxiety disorder with counseling and therapy, while others benefit from medication.
+Some people recover best from anxiety disorder with counseling and therapy, while others benefit from a combination of medication, physical treatment, and counseling.
 Most of the time, an individualized treatment plan is necessary to find a balance between the two.
-The good news is that with the right help, life is always manageable — even quite enjoyable, despite the problems and difficulties that may come with it.
+The good news is that with the right help, life is always manageable — even quite enjoyable — despite the problems and difficulties that may come with it.
 Anxiety can be overcome!